selner/job_scooper_v4/README.md

 -all:  run all the searches found in the .ini file.
 Alternatively, you can specify the name of a single job site to run only that site's searches.  e.g. ``-amazon``
 ```

-##Power Up Your Results!
-If you're looking at job listings across many sites, Job Scooper has some built-in features to make that work much easier:
-* **Automatic duplication detection:**  if the same job is posted on multiple sites, job scooper automatically marks all but the first one as duplicates so you don't waste time reviewing the same job again.
-* **Filter to title-only matches for the keywords:**  The majority of sites do not support filtering your search to match only the job title.
-One of the best features of Job Scooper is that it let's you filter to title-only matches for any site, regardless of whether the site supports it or not!
-* **Filter out jobs you've already reviewed**
-* **Exclude specific companies automatically**
-* **Exclude particular job title matches automatically**

-That's just the start of [what Jobs Scooper can do...](../../wiki).

 ##Other Stuff
 * Version:  v2.1.0 [release notes](https://github.com/selner/jobs_scooper/releases)